Invoicing. Seems pretty straightforward, right?

 Sending an invoice electronically means that you have the option to send it through email or directly from your accounting or invoicing software.

 This is typically a preferred delivery method, as it allows you to send invoices quickly, as projects or orders are completed.
+Plus, crafting an effective invoice email becomes a breeze when you can pull from templates that are already saved on your computer.

 If you choose to send an invoice by postal mail, you’ll want to pay close attention to timing, as it may take a few days for your invoice to arrive, be processed, and then be sent back.